Copaiba Copaiba (Brazil)

 Go Behind The Bottle

 Have you ever wondered where your bottle of Copaiba essential oil comes from?
 Who it touches and impacts along the way?
-In these episodes of Behind the Bottle, meet the families behind doTERRA Copaiba essential oil and get a glimpse of their lives and needs—including what it takes to collect copaiba oleoresin and an enormous need for dental care.
+In this episode of Behind the Bottle, meet the families behind doTERRA Copaiba essential oil and glimpse the proud lives they lead.
+Discover their time-honored work harvesting copaiba oleoresin—and how Co-Impact Sourcing helped fund a much-needed dental clinic for their communities.

 Meet the people behind every bottle of doTERRA Copaiba